 - Allow cookies to cool for 5 minutes on the cookie sheet.
 Transfer to cooling rack to cool completely.
 Once completely cool, decorate as desired.

-NOTE: This cookie dough is not sturdy enough for gingerbread houses.
+Gingerbread House: This cookie dough is not sturdy enough for gingerbread houses.
+Here is my gingerbread house recipe.

 Did you make a recipe?